Calendar of Events - DACOR

 more info...

-Featuring a cash bar and a laid-back ambiance, DACOR's happy hours are held on most Thursdays over the summer.
-Join us for refreshing drinks and great camaraderie on our beautiful patio garden.
-In case of bad weather, we move the bar inside.
+Featuring a cash bar and a laid-back ambiance, DACOR's happy hours are being held the first Thursday of each month until "Cocktails on the Patio" begin in May.
+Join us for refreshing drinks and great camaraderie in our beautiful house.

 more info...